 In a small pot, add in 1 tablespoon oil and once the oil is shimmering, add in 1 teaspoon of a spice or spice blend mix.
 Stir for about 30 seconds and then add in the rinsed and dried quinoa.
 Toast the quinoa by stirring it frequently over medium heat for 1-2 minutes.

 Add 1 and 3/4 cup water, vegetable or chicken stock, or broth and then bring the quinoa to a boil.
 I also like to add some salt and pepper at this point (just a pinch of each if I'm using a stock and 1/4-1/2 teaspoon of each if I'm using water; add to your preference).
 As soon as the quinoa is boiling, cover the pot, and lower it to your lowest heat setting.
 Let cook for 15-20 minutes (depending on the actual heat of your stove).

 Remove the pot from the stove and, while keeping the lid on, let it stand off the heat for 5 minutes.
 Remove the lid, fluff with a fork, and enjoy.
 If adding to a salad, let cool completely first.

-*We like lemon pepper seasoning, tumeric, half chili powder/half paprika, tuscan seasoning blend, etc.
+Note 1: Seasoning blend: We like lemon pepper seasoning, turmeric, half chili powder/half paprika, Tuscan seasoning blend, etc.